-Listed Building/Conservation Area: Adjacent to Roxborough Park & The

-Grove Conservation Area and 26-40

-Lowlands Road (locally listed)
+Listed Building/Conservation Area: Adjacent to Roxborough Park & The Grove Conservation Area and 26-40 Lowlands Road (locally listed)

-4.63 On 26th October 2006 the Council granted planning permission for the redevelopment of the site to provide a single, two and three storey block of 9 dwellings with basement car parking (resident permit restricted).
+4.47 On 26th October 2006 the Council granted planning permission (P/1468/06) for the redevelopment of the site to provide a single, two and three storey block of 9 dwellings with basement car parking (resident permit restricted).

-4.64 The site is suitable for residential development only.
+4.48 The site is suitable for residential development only.
 The site has a prominent frontage to Lowlands Road and facing the railway, but a sensitive relationship at the rear with existing, neighbouring residential property.
 The design and layout of development must also be sensitive to the relationship with the adjoining parade of single storey, locally listed shops and to the setting of the adjacent conservation area.
+In view of the vacant condition of this site. if it is not made available to the market the Council will consider using its compulsory purchase powers to bring about redevelopment.